by Andrea M. Darcy

 If you are struggling constantly with low moods and have negative thinking, CBT therapy is a great place to start.

 Now recommended by the NHS here in the UK, cognitive behavioural therapy is a shorter-term therapy.
 This can feel less overwhelming to commit to, especially if it’s your first time trying counselling or psychotherapy.
 CBT is also evidence-based (proven repeatedly to work by research studies) for alleviating depression and anxiety.

-Harley Therapy can connect you with cognitive behavioural therapists (CBT) in three London locations or worldwide via Skype counselling.
+Harley Therapy can connect you with CBT therapists in London locations or worldwide via online counselling.

 Andrea M. Darcy is a mental health and wellbeing expert and writer.
 She also runs a consultancy helping people find their perfect therapy and therapist.
 Learning balanced thinking when she did CBT therapy was a lifechanger for her, so this is all tried and tested!
 Follow her on Instagram for useful life tips @am_darcy